KNIME logo

 Ridge regression

-Ridge regression is a type of linear regression that includes a penalty term to shrink model coefficients.
-It helps to prevent overfitting and multicollinearity.
+Ridge regression is a type of linear regression that uses L2 regularization to shrink coefficient estimates, helping to reduce model complexity.

 Root mean squared error